TEvans-Developer/HomeLab/README.md

 <i>What do we need to disable Microsoft Defender for this lab?</i>

-<br><p style=color:"red"> **Disclaimer.
+<br><b> **Disclaimer.
 One should not disable Microsoft Defender on their local machine as it is inplaced to help keep your local machine protected from cyber attacks.
-For demostaration purposes we will be disabling it on a VM.** </p>
+For demostaration purposes we will be disabling it on a VM.** </b>

 <br> Disabling Microsoft Defender on our Windows Machine is imperative for the attack to be successfull.
 This will allow for our EDR (LimaCharlie) to detect the attack and respond to it.
-If Microsoft Defender is enabled the attack will face greater challenges to exploit the Windows Machine.
+If Microsoft Defender and its features are enabled the attack will face greater challenges to exploit the Windows Machine.
+Again, for demostration purposes we will disable Microsoft Windows on a virtual machine to demostrate the attack and defense.

+<h3> Steps</h3>
+Set up the Windows Machine, then sign into the machine.

+<br>*** LINK HERE***

+<h3>Disable Microsft Machine</h3>
+I. On your Windows Machine Click "Start" menu icon.
+II.Click "Settings"
+III.
+Click "Privacy and Security"
+IV.